Leonie Mellinger

-Leonie Mellinger (born 24 June 1959) is a British actress, author and communications skills coach.
+Leonie Mellinger (born 24 June 1959) is a British actress, podcaster, author and communications skills coach.

 Early life

 Mellinger was born in the British military hospital neighbouring Spandau Prison as her actor father was then working for Bertolt Brecht's theatre company (the Berliner Ensemble).
 Her Jewish parents were childhood refugees from Nazi Germany; her grandfather was Werner Scholem, who was killed in Buchenwald.

 Career

 Mellinger trained at the Central School of Speech and Drama.
 Her acting debut was as Miriam in the 1981 BBC television serialisation of D.H.
 Lawrence's Sons and Lovers.
 In the television serial Small World (1988), based on the novel by David Lodge, she played a central double role portraying the twins Angelica and Lily.
 Her stage appearances with the Royal Shakespeare Company have included Lavinia in Titus Andronicus and Perdita in The Winter's Tale.

-As well as acting, she teaches communication and personal impact skills at her own training company.
+As well as acting, for the past twenty years she has taught communication and personal impact skills at her own training company.
+From 2017 to 2021 one of her clients was Keir Starmer.

+In February 2025 it was reported that Starmer and Mellinger had a face to face coaching session at the Labour Party Headquarters in London on Christmas Eve 2020, in possible violation of COVID lockdown restrictions.
+This issue was raised in Prime Minister's Questions on 5 February 2025, with the Conservative Party demanding a police investigation.

+In The Guardian of March 2, 2025, Mellinger stated that she had broken no lock-down rules and had been a key part of Starmer's wider communications team for several years but claimed she had been a victim of misogyny in parts of the press and on social media.

+During Prime Minister's Questions on February 5, 2025, according to Hansard, Starmer stated that on the day in question he was 'working on the expected Brexit deal with my team.
+We had to analyse the deal as it came in at speed and prepare and deliver a live statement at speed'.